 It can also help you connect with other professionals who attended the conference or are interested in the same topics discussed.

-The code of conduct outlines what is and is not acceptable behaviour and serves as a reference point if any issues arise during the conference.
+The code of conduct outlines what is and is not acceptable behavior and serves as a reference point if any issues arise during the conference.
 By reviewing the code of conduct, attendees can make sure they understand what is expected of them and can help to create a positive and inclusive conference experience for everyone.

 • Arrange your transportation: Make sure you arrange transportation to and from the conference venue, including any necessary parking or transportation passes.
 By arranging for transportation beforehand, you will arrive at the conference on time and not miss out on any essential sessions.